StressTestModels/Thoughts/README.md

 # StressTestSite
- This is my thoughts on stress test models
+ These are my thoughts on stress test models after 6 years of work validating them.